Neonatology (Newborn) Care at Children's National

 Every day, doctors from across the region trust us to care for their tiniest and sickest patients.
-In fact, 40 hospitals across DC, Maryland and Virginia confidently refer babies to Children’s National.
-They know we have the experience and expertise to treat premature and/or ill infants with care recognized as the third ranked neonatology program in the country by U.S. News & World Report.
+In fact, 40 hospitals across Washington, DC, Maryland, and Virginia confidently refer babies to Children’s National.
+Our team has the experience and expertise to treat premature and/or ill infants with care recognized as the third-ranked neonatology program in the country by U.S. News & World Report.

 The thing I like most about Children's National is that they don't just take great care of the sick children, but they also take great care of the whole family.